tritone11/geth-to-mysql/README.md

 ```

 When synced, it listens for new blocks and add them to the database.
 It supports blocks data, txs, address balances and tx history.

+## PostgreSQL

+psql.py is for postgre, with web3 ipc provider.
+It is more than 50x faster in the import and it can stay behind a private network with 1s block time